lawsondavid/kata-karate-chop/README.md

 Prag Dave's karate chop kata

-This is an implementation of karate chop kata from http://codekata.com/
+This is a ruby implementation of karate chop kata from http://codekata.com/

 Simply enter rake to run the tests